Florida monitors a growing Tropical Storm Ian in Caribbean

 In Pinellas Park, near Tampa, people were waiting in line at a Home Depot when it opened at 6 a.m.
 Saturday, the Tampa Bay Times reported.
 Manager Wendy Macrini said the store had sold 600 cases of water by early afternoon and ran out of generators.

-People also were buying up plywood to shore up their windows: “Better to have it and not need it than to need it and not have it,” Matt Beaver, of Pinellas Park, told the Times.
+People also were buying up plywood to shore up their windows: “Better to have it and not need it than to need it and not have it,” Matt Beaver, of Pinellas Park, said.

 Elsewhere, powerful post-tropical cyclone Fiona crashed ashore Saturday in Nova Scotia in the Atlantic Canada region, washing houses into the sea, tearing off rooftops and knocking out power to more than 500,000 customers in two provinces.